-Hedda Gabler, a character of Henrik Ibsen’s play, is a fictional element of a controversial world of drama.
+Hedda Gabler, a character in Henrik Ibsen’s play, is a fictional element in a controversial world of drama.
 Her image and actions present numerous challenges for consideration and are viewed differently by the audience, critics, and theorists.
-The current paper focuses on a false representation of Hedda as a woman that should have been more rational and brave.
+The current paper focuses on the false representation of Hedda as a woman who should have been more rational and brave.
 The paper evaluates the perception of the play and Hedda by IMDb critics and argues that the review is inaccurate.

 The world of Hedda is founded on numerous conflicts with people around her and society in general.
-According to critics, they reveal defining characteristics of the woman: her strong will and unreasonable anxiety.
+According to critics, the play reveals defining characteristics of the woman: her strong will and unreasonable anxiety.
 However, “she lacks the courage to become her own authentic self” (Perloff & Kitchen 20).
-Additionally, a story of Hedda’s life suggests that she could follow a different path “if she had more brains” to make decisions and “if she had more courage” to listen to her heart (Alfiehitchie).
-In the scene, Hedda brutally shatters her dreams when she impulsively acts as an executioner of a manuscript and life of another person as well as her own.
+Additionally, the story of Hedda’s life suggests that she could follow a different path “if she had more brains” to make decisions and “if she had more courage” to listen to her heart (Alfiehitchie).
+In the scene, Hedda brutally shatters her dreams when she impulsively acts as an executioner of a manuscript and the life of another person as well as her own.
 The major question is whether such behavior is a sign of fear and stupidity.
 Thus, it is vital to understand her feelings.